 Amenities

 Stately describes the Royal Suite.
 Commanding and majestic.
 Perfect for entertaining.
 Enough living space to roam.
 The pinnacle of good living.
-Available as a one-bedroom configuration or as two-bedrooms (as illustrated) by adjoining with a Veranda Suite.
+Available in a one- or two-bedroom configuration (as illustrated) by adjoining with a Veranda Suite.

 Please note that the 3rd guest will sleep on a comfortable sofa bed in the reception area of the suite.